-- are all the adults in the house paying their fair share of the costs?
-If your partner just pays the electricity bill and does some of the shopping, that’s not really a realistic contribution.
-Do you have adult children at home should be paying you some rent, even if they are on benefits or a low income.
+- is everyone in the house paying their fair share of the costs?
+If your partner just pays the electricity bill and does some of the shopping, that’s not a fair contribution.
+Adult children at home should be paying you some rent, even if they are on benefits or a low income.

 - do you have a spare room that you could rent out?
 Up to £7,500 a year would be tax-free money that you could pay straight off your mortgage.

 - look seriously at other ways of cutting your costs or increasing your income.

 - if your non-mortgage debts are a big problem, then you need to take some debt advice on your whole situation including your interest-only mortgage: go to your local Citizens Advice or phone StepChange.
 You need to be clear with the adviser that you are worried about your Interest-only mortgage and want a plan for your other debts that will allow you start making overpayments to the mortgage.

 Using your pension

 If you are expecting to take a 25% tax free lump sum when you retire, using that to repay some or all of an outstanding mortgage is usually a good option.

-There are options to take more of your pension in case than 25% when you are over 55.
+There are options to take more than 25% of your pension when you are over 55.
 This may sound like a great solution to your interest-only problem, but taking a lot of money out of your pension could give you a large tax bill.
 It could also mean that you will be broke when you retire, being “house rich and income poor”.
 Read Should I use my pension to pay debts? for more about this.

-Again this may sound like an easy answer, to your interest-only mortgage ending, but there are major drawbacks, see What is Equity Release? which summarises the problems.
-Whilst equity release can allow you to stay in your house when you are retired, the costs mount very steeply.
+It may sound like an easy answer, to your interest-only mortgage ending, but there are major drawbacks. these are not cheap mortgages.
+Equity release can allow you to stay in your house when you are retired but the costs can mount very steeply.

-- it depends on you having a LOT of equity.
-If you have only 20 or 30% it isn’t likely to work;
+- you have to have a LOT of equity.
+If you have only 20 or 30%, it isn’t likely to work;

 Sell the house